Trusting God when a relationship ends

 One thing most of us women have in common is that we all have been heartbroken before.
 I mean half of the articles on my blog are about breakups.

 To this day I remember how much pain I felt after my first breakup.
 Every day, I would beg God to restore the “love” my ex-boyfriend and I had for each other.
 And prayed for everything to go back to normal.

-One week, two weeks, even three weeks later and my ex had still not been touched by the Holy Spirit.
+One week, two weeks, or even three weeks later and my ex had still not been touched by the Holy Spirit.
 He kept rejecting my desperate attempts to salvage the relationship, which in turn just made me more miserable.

 So I got angry.
 Angry at my ex, and more importantly I got angry at God.

-You know that kind of teenage anger where you blame everybody else for your situation without every assuming responsibility yourself.
+You know that kind of teenage anger where you blame everybody else for your situation without ever assuming responsibility yourself.
 In my mind, I was convinced that God had ordained that relationship and that he wanted us to be together.

 So where did I go wrong?
 Had I once again misread the signs from God about relationships.